-The goodwill shown above all arose on the acquisition of 100% of Sheridan Fabrications Ltd ('SFL') in 2022.
-The trading activities of SFL have been integrated into the Howden Joinery UK operations, which is the cash-generating unit to which we have allocated all of the related goodwill.
+The goodwill shown above all arose on the acquisition of 100% of Sheridan Fabrications Ltd ("SFL") in 2022.
+The trading activities of SFL have been integrated into the Howden Joinery UK operations, to which we have allocated all of the related goodwill.
+The Howden Joinery UK operations is a group of cash-generating units comprising smaller groups of assets (for example, individual depots).

-The recoverability of the goodwill is assessed by looking at the value in use of the Howden Joinery UK cash-generating unit.
+The recoverability of the goodwill is assessed by looking at the value in use of the Howden Joinery UK operations.

 The Howden Joinery UK operations, as shown in the geographical analysis at note 3(b) to these financial statements, represent over 95% of the consolidated Group sales.
 This is reflected in their contribution to total Group profit and cashflow.
-Given the size and contribution of this cash-generating unit in comparison with the £12.4m cost and carrying value of the allocated goodwill, it has not been considered necessary to look further ahead than the next 12 month forecast to verify that projected cashflows from the cash-generating unit are significantly in excess of the carrying value of the associated goodwill.
+Given the size and contribution of this cash-generating unit in comparison with the £12.4m cost and carrying value of the allocated goodwill, it has not been considered necessary to look further ahead than the next 12 month forecast to verify that projected cashflows from the Howden Joinery UK operations are significantly in excess of the carrying value of the associated goodwill.